Nocturnal Assaults: Aliens in the Dark

 I was an inveterate reader of books about monsters and ghosts — everything from Bigfoot to Dracula, from banshees to fairies, from zombies to werewolves — and one subject that particularly piqued my interest was that of nocturnal assaults.
 Noctural assaults are attacks just like that suffered by my mother, though often more graphic: the attacker can sometimes be a visible apparition.
 I was highly intrigued to learn that the physical descriptions of the attackers have been eerily similar over the ages, varying by country and sometimes by century.
 In Anglo cultures the most common attacker is called the Old Hag, a terrifying old woman dressed in black rags who holds her victims down in their beds or even sits on their chests with her full weight.
 References to the Old Hag and her nocturnal attacks go back as far as the Middle Ages.
 She's been part of our history for so long that if you haven't slept well, you're said to look "haggard".
 In India she is the Mohini, a beautiful but deadly enchantress.
 As often as the Anglo attacker is decribed to look like an old hag, attackers in India are just as frequently described as a beautiful young woman with terrible powers.
 In Slavic cultures, the most frequent description is of an elf-like gypsy man with wild glowing eyes who sits on your chest, riding you like a horse.
 The more I researched it, the more cultural groups I found to have their own unique noctural assault perpetrators.

 As a budding young scholar of the supernatural, I was fascinated by these cultural commonalities.
 Similar attacks, throughout history, made by specific attackers who stayed within their own cultural communities.
-And then I had a breakthrough.
-Beginning in the late 1960's, a new attacker began muscling in on the Old Hag's territory, and quickly took over responsibility for most of the attacks reported in the United States.
+But then in the late 1960s, things changed.
+A new attacker began muscling in on the Old Hag's territory, and quickly took over responsibility for most of the attacks reported in the United States.
 Do you know who I'm referring to yet?
 In 1965, Betty and Barney Hill went public with an episode they said happened to them in 1961, when they were abducted from their car by aliens, and suffered terrible medical experiments aboard a spacecraft.
 Curiously, the attack they described bore no resemblance to a classical nocturnal assault; however the creature they described — an alien of the type we commonly call a "gray" — became America's new supernatural superstar.
 Nocturnal assaults continued to happen at the same frequency that they always had, but now the reported attacker was, more often than not, a gray alien.
 The gray alien burst upon the scene of America's consciousness just as the Old Hag was beginning to seem a little outdated and, well, haggard.
 Just as children in India grew up with stories of the Mohini as the evil specter who might paralyze you in the middle of the night, we're now in a generation of Americans who have heard that gray aliens are those little beings who are going to come into your bedroom at night and attack you.

 Is it really as simple as that?
 Is the attacker that your scared brain visualizes based solely on what your cultural experience tells you to expect?